 Many of the MSAs with the greatest disparity between Millennial home value and the area average are unsurprising.
 Only 18.3% of Millennials in Urban Honolulu, HI, own homes, and even though the average value of those homes is $494,116, that’s still only 70.5% of the area average.
 Oxnard–Thousand Oaks–Ventura, CA (70.8%); Bridgeport–Stamford–Norwalk, CT (72.4%); and San Jose–Sunnyvale–Santa Clara, CA (73%), all have sky-high property values and average home prices that are above $400,000.
 In San Jose–Sunnyvale–Santa Clara, the average home is valued at just over $1 million.
 Even high earners in Silicon Valley might have trouble paying $737,077, the average Millennial home value in the area.

 It Could Take Millennials Decades to Afford a Down Payment

 Buying a house is not a spur-of-the-moment decision.
-There’s a lot of market research, a lot of tours, and a lot of saving.
+There’s a lot of market research, a lot of tours, and a lot of saving (even small saving adjustments to your Amazon shopping habits can be a huge help).
 Most Millennial homeowners are first-time buyers, so it makes sense that the homes they purchase are often cheaper — about 78% of the average home price.
 While that eases the burden somewhat, it can still take many Millennials literal decades to save up for those smaller, cheaper starter homes.
 With extreme home prices all across the nation, many Millennials may start to seek alternative financing methods, such as a contract for deed in (widely popular in Minnesota) or additional creative home financing methods.